NOMADIC DINING - FREQUENTLY ASKED QUESTIONS

 Where will the dinner be held?

-As Midunu is a nomadic dining experience, we change locations on a regular basis.
-You can usually find us in a lush garden in the home of someone who has kindly offered to host our event.
+Though most dinners are at Midunu House, as we are a nomadic dining experience, we sometimes change locations.
 We send out an email to the confirmed dinners a day or 2 before the event with directions and details on the location.

 Where do I park?